A Sales Strategy – Behaviours + Activity + Skills + Vision = Results +

-Changes may including niching, disrupting the market, ditching products/services and customer groups.
+Changes may including niching, disrupting the market, ditching products or services and maybe even existing customers.

-Focus on high level competitor attack, new market entry, partnership and affiliate development, remodeling pricing frameworks.
+Focus on high level competitor attack, new market entry, partnership and affiliate development, remodelling pricing frameworks.

-It might also include switching clients to new services, revising the profiles of perfect clients, upgrading contract terms and agreements.
+It might also include switching clients to new services, revising the profiles of perfect clients, upgrading contract terms and agreements with existing customers.